FreightTrain/C3CI/README.md

 * stemcell_resource_uri - URL to the stemcell
 * username - (Optional) BOSH director username, default 'admin'
 * password - (Optional) BOSH director password, default 'admin'

+## Git Submodules and CF-Release

+The Jenkins jobs are configured to use cf releases from the cf-release git submodule.
+If new releases are needed from upstream, the git-release (and matching nyet test repo) should be bumped.